-Honesdale High School and WHVC students are eligible for membership at the end of the first semester of their junior or senior year.
+Honesdale High School students are eligible for membership at the end of the first semester of their junior or senior year.
 They must have an overall B+ (3.333) average at that time.

-All students (WHVC) who qualify academically must then be approved by the administration to become an inductee.
+All students who qualify academically must then be approved by the faculty to become an inductee.
 An induction ceremony will then take place in the spring, during which eligible students will receive Honor Society status.
-A student must have attended HHS or WHVC for a minimum of one semester before consideration of membership.
-In addition, only the cumulative GPA at HHS or WHVC (3.333) will be used in consideration of membership.
+A student must have attended HHS for a minimum of one semester before consideration of membership.
+In addition, only the cumulative GPA at HHS (3.333) will be used in consideration of membership.